<vega-combo-box

 console.log(e.currentTarget.isValid) })

-is set to true and an item is added in the dropdown, it will dispatch the vegaCreate
+When dynamicOption is set to true and an item is added in the dropdown, it will dispatch the vegaCreate event.

 document.getElementById("my-combo-box").addEventListener("vegaCreate", (e) => { console.log(e.detail) })

-is false and type the search input, the event of vegaSearch
+When userDefaultFilter is false and type the search input, the event of vegaSearch will be dispatched.

 document.getElementById("my-combo-box").addEventListener("vegaSearch", (e) => { console.log(e.detail) });